 Please, dont watch this show.

-The animation is sub-par for a 2005 anime, still frames are definitely a thing for a part of this OVA, the sound is about as corny as you could possibly get without becoming a redneck and the voice acting reminded me why I should never try recording myself when I'm taking a shit.
+The animation is sub-par for a 2005 anime, still frames are most definitely used to the max, the sound is about as corny as you could possibly get without becoming a redneck and the voice acting reminded me why I should never try recording myself when drunk.
+3.3.3.

 Characters get a 10, because that ass was sweet and I like me some sweet anime cheeks.
 In fact, more ass would have been wonderful.
 Hell, I'm going straight to rewatching Najica Blitz Tactics and get all the ass I want.
-Maybe I can imagine a purple haired teenage cyborg crimefighter taking a bath in my tub and run away with her to fight off old lesbian pedophiles.
+Maybe I can imagine a purple haired teenage cyborg crimefighter while she's soaking in my tub and then run away with her to fight off old lesbian pedophiles.
 But eh, that's a story for another time.

-Overall enjoyment is a strong 9.
-Because nothing is more ironic, then being incompletely ironic.
-This is still a thing, right?
-You should watch it.
+You should watch it for yourself.
 Then go watch Najica.
 Trust me, if you like that song "ass, ass, ass, ass", you'll love it.
 Hell, this whole review was just masked advertising to get people to watch that show.
-Who doesn't love them some sweet shiny crime fighhting teenage android ass?read more
+Who doesn't love them some sweet shiny crime fighting teenage android ass?read more

 Just another example of animators with to much time on their hands, Rescue me Mave-chan is one of the shortest OVA's I've ever seen.
 The story is resolved way too quickly and character and plot development is virtually nonexistant.
 The only bright points is that the artwork and character designs are very well done, in fact, too well done for how short the OVA was.
 But if you wanna kill 20 minutes, watching this isn't such a bad way to do it.
 I only wish they could have made the OVA a little longer, even one or two more episodes like a lot of other OVA's.read more